 If you are accredited to ISO/IEC 17025:2017, the uncertainty of the measurement is required to be reported on a certificate of calibration.
 This is essential because your customer may want you to make a statement of conformance on whether the device or artifact is in tolerance or not.
 Additionally, if you do a test and want to know if the device passes or fails, then it may be a consideration.

 Measurement Uncertainty is required to establish your measurement traceability.
 It is crucial because you want to know that the laboratory performing the calibration of your device or artifact can perform the calibration.
 If you need a device to be known to be within less than 0.02 %, then you must use a calibration provider that gives you the best chance of achieving that result.
 If the calibration provider has a stated measurement uncertainty of 0.04 %, then mathematically, they are not the right calibration lab to calibrate or verify your device or artifact.

 Measurement uncertainty also keeps us honest.
 If a laboratory claims Traceability to SI through NIST, then the larger the uncertainty becomes, the further away it is from NIST.
 Figure 1 shows that the further away from SI units, the more significant the uncertainty.
 For example, field measurement is six steps away from SI.
 Measurement uncertainties get larger at each level and end at a standard uncertainty of 0.5 %.
 If we try to build this pyramid using TAR, what happens?
 Can it work?

 We will examine these questions in our next blog, TAR versus TUR: Why TAR should be RIP ASAP.
-It will cover when TAR works, when it doesn’t work, and how TUR is a less risky approach to risk mitigation.
+It will cover when TAR works and when it doesn’t work and how TUR is a less risky approach to risk mitigation.